Continuing the Conversation on Telework: Is Remote Work Too Remote?

 First, may I say that my philosophy on supervising people derives from advice I was given as a young manager.
 I was told, “Never confuse people in motion with work being accomplished.”
 I say this with tongue in cheek, but truthfully for me, focus has always been primarily on results.

 This is not to say that activities are unimportant.
 Measuring results means meeting milestones.
-Between milestones activities are important indicators of progress.
+Between milestones, activities are important indicators of progress.
 Measuring activities of the remote workers requires tools.
 Below I review a number of tools applicable to different situations.
 Not every tool fits every circumstance.
 For instance, quality monitoring may be applicable to coaching people whose primary focus is interacting with clients on the phone.
-For others, tools such as enterprise grade social media may be more applicable.
-Think of the following not as a proscription, but as a toolbox.
+For others, tools such as enterprise-grade social media may be more applicable.
+Think of the following not as a prescription, but as a toolbox.
 I spent an early part of my work years as a tradesman.
 We used to say that 90 percent of the job was choosing the right tool.

-For supervisors of remote workers whose primary function is to work with customers or clients over the phone a basic tool is the status indicator.
+For supervisors of remote workers whose primary function is to work with customers or clients over the phone, a basic tool is the status indicator.
 A supervisor managing people whether local or remote can employ a telephone or a softphone application with a basic indication, such as an array of LEDs, that tells when workers are active on their office phones.
-Combining this basic information with reports available from a Call Accounting System gives the supervisor real time information and context.
-For more advanced situations such as home based call center workers, more sophisticated tools are available.
+Combining this basic information with reports available from a Call Accounting System gives the supervisor real-time information and context.
+For more advanced situations such as home-based call center workers, more sophisticated tools are available.

-The supervisors of call center workers who are in home situations use Call Management Systems to provide real time and historical information for quality and performance management.
-The information from these systems can be displayed in many different formats including real time readouts on the display of a digital or VoIP phone.
-Also Desktop Wallboard applications can present the information scrolling across computer screens.
+The supervisors of call center workers who are in home situations use Call Management Systems to provide real-time and historical information for quality and performance management.
+The information from these systems can be displayed in many different formats including real-time readouts on the display of a digital or VoIP phone.
+Also, Desktop Wallboard applications can present the information scrolling across computer screens.
 Both the supervisor and all of the call workers can share this information.
 Statistics including the number of callers who are waiting to be answered, how long the callers have been waiting, the average speed at which callers are being answered and a host of other data points may be displayed.
-The supervisor can use real time and historical reports with graphs, charts and other display formats that come in both prepackaged and ad hoc varieties.
-The real time reports provide powerful tools to manage staffing levels and workflows while historical reports both inform those decisions as well as provide data feeding performance improvement and evaluations.
+The supervisor can use real-time and historical reports with graphs, charts and other display formats that come in both prepackaged and ad hoc varieties.
+The real-time reports provide powerful tools to manage staffing levels and workflows while historical reports both inform those decisions as well as provide data feeding performance improvement and evaluations.

 Where appropriate and with the proper administrative precautions in place, supervisors may also use features of a communications system such as Service Observing.
 Service Observing allows supervisors to listen to in-progress calls for the purposes of quality monitoring.
 Supervisors may also barge into a call taking over for a call worker who is struggling, under duress or who requests help.
 Features allowing the ability to whisper coaching instructions into the earpiece of a workers handset give supervisors a way to provide support that is non-invasive to the relationship between the call taker and the client they are serving.

 In the contact center where multiple mediums of communications are managed, more advanced WFO tools capture recordings of voice, text messages, web browser co-browsing and other media that can produce a holistic picture for the manager.
 The consolidation of all the elements of a contact record can be aggregated and used to provide comprehensive documentation of activities and results.
-Managers can use this holistic information for real time coaching, training, periodic performance evaluations and other aspects of personnel management.
+Managers can use this holistic information for real-time coaching, training, periodic performance evaluations and other aspects of personnel management.

-For a more generalist populations of remote workers, tools including instant messaging and other newer communications applications allow supervisors to interact with workers in real time.
+For more generalist populations of remote workers, tools including instant messaging and other newer communications applications allow supervisors to interact with workers in real time.
 These applications often provide “presence” which lets a supervisor know if someone is idle or in action.
 Granular detail including whether someone is talking on their phone, whether they are typing or involved in other activities is shown in real time.
-Enterprise grade social networking is also a new powerful tool to maintain a sense of community for a distributed workforce and to power collaborative work across the organization.
+Enterprise-grade social networking is also a new powerful tool to maintain a sense of community for a distributed workforce and to power collaborative work across the organization.
 (For a recent discussion on the use of these tools please see: The Collaborative Effects of Social Media in Business.)